soostdijck/RUDE/docs/printing.md

 Link | 1 | No
 ServoMount | 1 | No
 ESCbracket | 1 | No

+ServoMount / ESCbracket should be adjusted for your ESC.
+EZRUN MAX10 is supported and also a generic ESCbracket for some no-brand ESCs.
+Please share your custom-made brackets on discord.

 ## TPU 95A or harder.
 Part | Number | Support